 The Honor Troop Award was developed to recognize units attending Camp Sequassen for their excellence and commitment to the Scouting program.
-Units will receive either a burgundy or black ribbon depending on where they place in the Honor Troop Tier.
+Units will receive either a blue or yellow ribbon depending on where they place in the Honor Troop Tier.

-First Tier: (Burgundy/Gold Ribbon)
+First Tier: (Blue/Gold Ribbon)